skatkov/skatkov.com/now.md

 We call Netherlands our home and looking for a house to buy!

 # Building a book collection
-I like having books around.
-Also happy to get a recommendation or book gift!
+I like having books around and now since I'm settled, I got a bookshelf and stacking books.
+Happy to receive a recommendation or book gift!

 # Spare time
 I experimented with smaller projects and open source, not to lose a builder mindset.
-But nowadays I'll be focusing all my time into Posh TUI - API Documentation Browser in console.
+But I'll be focusing all my time into Posh TUI - API Documentation Browser in console.

 # Habits are everything!
 Working on building up correct set of habits.
 Family life requires some stability and balance is easy to tip over.